pavel-grigorev/spring-icomponent/README.md

 Method handler resolvers is a more general way to map methods to actual method handlers.
 All options described above are implemented as method handler resolvers.

 Method handler resolver is a bean implementing the `MehodHandlerResolver` interface.
-For a given method metadata it should return a `MethodHandler` object or `null`.
+For given method metadata it should return a `MethodHandler` object or `null`.

 Multiple method handler resolvers may be defined in the application, each being responsible for a specific type of method handler.